linjing-lab/linjing-lab/README.md

 <h2 align='center'><b>About Me</b></h2>

+- 🔤 Contact me on [Linkedin], either call me Jing Lin or LinJing.
 - 🏀 I'm good at playing basketball, maybe a good scorer.
 - 📚 My bookshelf is [here], which is a subset (or superset) of my knowledge hierarchy.
-- ✍ I have gained more than 300 followers on my [blog] so far, contact me on [Linkedin].
+- ✍ I have gained more than 300 followers on my [blog] so far, feel free to write something.
 - 📈 I'm promoting the development of [Polars] by launching [Chinese document].

 [Wuhan University of Technology]: https://whut.edu.cn/